Cristiaangz/Smart-Clamp/README.md

-# turbidostat
+# Smart Clamp Project
-This is the GitHub for the Turbidostat Project under Professor Andras Gyorgy during the Summer of 2019
+This is the GitHub for the Smart Clamp Project under Professor Andras Gyorgy